flashlightministries/oilforlight/_posts/2017-10-12-atheist-steals-concepts.md

 Montgomery crossed his arms and shook his head, saying tersely, "No I haven't."

-"I have a question for you, then," said Hu.
+"I have a question for you, then," Hu said.
 "Do you think Charles Manson is evil?"

 "Yes."